erics273/learning-angular4-with-timely/05-what-is-a-component.md

 </body>
 ```

-Although, now that I see that, it could be a Web
+(Although, now that I see that, it could be a Web
-application that describes my college dorm room.
+application that describes my college dorm room.)

-Now, let's make one so we can see this idea in
+Now, you should go and make a simple component that
-practice.
+takes you one step closer to making Timely!